 If you’re thinking about implementing a telemedicine service in your veterinary practice, but you’re not familiar with this kind of service, then this article is for you.

-We have broken down the steps required for successful implementation into 5 main areas: education, technology, client experience, privacy, financial benefits.
+We have broken down the steps required for successful implementation into 5 main areas: education, technology, client experience, privacy, and financial benefits.

 The most important step is education.
 You need to help your clients understand when telemedicine is the right choice, what is the process to book a video consultation and why they should pay for it.